 Intelligent Design and the Fossil Record

 First of all, Intelligent Design (ID) does not rule out common descent, the theory that the history of life followed a diverging pattern of descent that can be traced back to one or several original life forms.
 ID remains neutral on this point.
 To be clear, it is true that some ID proponents have expressed doubts about common descent, but those doubts are not part of formal ID theory.
 The chief claims ID is making are 1) that nature exhibits evidence of design (such as highly specified genetic coding, which is far more sophisticated than any computer software ever devised by man), and 2) that physics and chemistry alone are not sufficient to account for the origin and all complexities of life.

-[Indeed, ID is compatible with, and lends evidential support to, theistic religions.
-Or, if you're a particularly imaginative type, something akin to the film plot of Prometheus (though good luck dealing with the infinite regress problem).]
+[Indeed, ID is compatible with, and lends evidential support to, theism.
+Or, if you’re a particularly imaginative type, something akin to the film plot of Prometheus –though good luck dealing with the infinite regress problem.]

 Simply put, granting a gradualistic pattern in the fossil record doesn’t affect ID theory one way or the other.
-Because of this, attempting to use the fossil record against ID commits the straw man fallacy by portraying ID incorrectly.
+Because of this, attempting to use the fossil record against a general theory of intelligent design commits the straw man fallacy by portraying ID incorrectly.